 EXPERIENCE THE WORLD OF REPERTORY OPERA

-The Glimmerglass Festival offers students summer internships in production, administration and artistic administration.
-Our well-known internship program provides a unique combination of practical, work and educational programs, each designed to further professional growth.
+The Glimmerglass Festival offers students summer internships in production and artistic administration.
+Our well-known internship program provides a unique combination of practical, work and educational programs, each designed to enrich their ongoing studies and further professional growth.

 Each intern receives a meal allowance of $250 per week and free housing.

-Carpentry/Rigging 2 positions.
-May 6 – August 11.
-Assist carpentry and rigging staff with construction and modifications to scenery; installation of rigging systems for scenery and lighting equipment; load-ins and some changeovers.
+Carpentry 1 position.
+May 11 – July 26.
+Assist carpentry staff with construction and modifications to scenery; installation of scenery; load-ins and some changeovers.
 No run crew.
-Requires the ability to read drawings, good stage carpentry skills and basic knowledge of single purchase counterweight systems.
+Requires the ability to read drawings and good stage carpentry skills in both wood and metal work.
 MIG welding experience required.

 Costume Administration 1 position.
-May 13 – August 11.
+May 11 – August 9.
 Assist designers and management with shopping and tracking of purchases.
 Some shop work as required.
-Valid driver’s license with clean record required.
+Valid driver’s license with a clean record required.

 Costume Stitcher 4 positions.
 May-August (Dates Vary).
 Assist with construction and/or alteration of costumes for four productions.
 Requires theatrical sewing skills and academic shop experience.
 Portfolio required.

 Hair & Makeup 2 positions.
-May 27 – Aug 24.
-Assist with daily maintenance of wigs; pre-performance application of make-up, wigs and hairstyling for singers; and backstage quick changes.
+June 1 – August 26.
+Assist with daily maintenance of wigs; pre-performance application of makeup, wigs and hairstyling for singers; and backstage quick changes.
 Ventilating experience necessary, and a congenial and artist-oriented personality is essential.
-Portfolio required
+Portfolio required.

 Production Administration 1 position.
-May 6 – September 1.
-Assist production management and production department heads with office routines, scheduling, shopping, purchasing and budget tracking and staff support including safety program implementation and crew meals.
-Requires organizational, communication and interpersonal skills; basic knowledge of production procedures and terminology; computer literacy; and valid driver’s license with a clean driving record.
+May 11 – August 30.
+Assist production management and production department heads with office routines, scheduling, purchasing, budget tracking and staff support— including safety program implementation and crew meals.
+Requires organizational, communication, and interpersonal skills; basic knowledge of production procedures and terminology; computer literacy; and valid driver’s license with a clean driving record.

-Scene Design 1 position.
-May 13 – August 24.
+Scenic Design 1 position.
+May 18 – August 9.
 Assist scenic designers during technical rehearsal process with notes, research and drafting.
 Also assist in prop or paint shop as needed.
 Requires attention to detail and the ability to work as part of a collaborative team.
 Photoshop skills are desirable.
 Portfolio required.

 Technical Direction 1 position.
-May 6 – September 1.
-Assist Technical Director with shop management, drafting, budgeting and technical rehearsal supervision.
+May 11 – August 30.
+Assist Technical Director (TD) with shop management, drafting, budgeting and technical rehearsal supervision.
 AUTOCAD experience required.
 3D preferred.
-Knowledge of Microsoft office is required.
+Knowledge of Microsoft Office is required.
 The TD intern will get a second stage show to TD on their own.

 Wardrobe 4 positions.
-June 3 – September 1.
+June 1 – August 30.
 Assist in maintaining large repertory costume inventory, dressing principals and chorus, and backstage quick changes.
-Interns also are given the opportunity to work in costume shop and/or crafts shop for the first weeks of the contract period and need basic theatrical sewing skills.
+Interns are given the opportunity to work in costume shop and/or crafts shop for the first weeks of the contract period and need basic theatrical sewing skills.
 A congenial and artist-oriented personality is essential.

 General Administration 1 position.
 Late May-August 25.
 Assist Office Manager in daily operations of administrative office.
 Assist with coordination of communication center; mail processing and distribution, as well as reception duties, shipping and receiving; help other administrative departments with special projects.
 Requires valid driver’s license with clean record, communication and interpersonal skills as well as knowledge of Microsoft Office.